 Now let us take Ginkgo biloba as an example.
 Ginkgo is specially mentioned in the news to have failed the NYAG DNA test.
 As a popular herbal supplement, Ginkgo is available in all the mentioned stores.
 The part of Ginkgo used in supplements is its leaves.
 As I know, no manufacturer in the USA just grinds up the ginkgo leaf and sells its raw powder.
 Instead, Ginkgo leaves are extracted and gone through a complex purification process that ends up with a composition of 24% flavone glycosides and 6% terpene lactones.
 Such a standardized extract is what a typical house brand of Ginkgo biloba would have used.

-Are we able to detect ginkgo DNA from these products? very unlikely unless the folks only bottle powdered ginkgo leaves.
+Are we able to detect ginkgo DNA from these products?
+Very unlikely unless only powdered ginkgo leaves are bottled.
 Therefore, the NYAG’s failure to detect the ginkgo DNA is exactly what it should be expected.
 Otherwise, it would indicate the use of raw ginkgo powder, which is not effective and potentially toxic.

 One may ask why the NYAG can then detect the rice DNA in the supplements.
 The answer simply lies in what we discussed above.
 It is because the rice raw powder but not the rice extract is used as a volume filler of the products.